Where is the Toondah Harbour PDA?

-How does the Economic Development Act 2012 development assessment process differ from the process under the Sustainable Planning Act 2009?
+How does the Economic Development Act 2012 development assessment process differ from the process under the Planning Act 2016?

 Development applications over land within a PDA are made against the development scheme, instead of the local planning scheme and assessed by the MEDQ or a delegated entity under the Economic Development Act 2012.
 Under this Act, the assessment process generally occurs within 40 business days.
 This timeframe does not include circumstances where there is a need for additional information or public notice of the application.

-Development applications over land outside a PDA are made to and assessed by the local government authority under the Sustainable Planning Act 2009 and the planning scheme.
+Development applications over land outside a PDA are made to and assessed by the local government authority under the Planning Act 2016 and the planning scheme.

 How long will it take to complete development within the PDA?